Controlled preparation of interconnected 3D hierarchical porous carbons from bacterial cellulose-based composite monoliths for supercapacitors†

-The controlled design and synthesis of porous carbons with anticipated microstructures and morphologies, and high specific surface area (SSA) have been focused on supercapacitor development.
-Here, hierarchical porous carbons (HPCs) with interconnected three-dimensional morphology derived from a natural-based bacterial cellulose (BC) composite have been successfully prepared by thermally induced phase separation of poly(ethylene-co-vinyl alcohol) (EVOH) and subsequent carbonization/activation.
-The SSA and porous architectures can be controlled by fine-adjusting preparation conditions such as the precursor morphology and structure, activator dosage and activation temperature, and the relationships between the super-capacitive properties and the SSA and pore size distribution have been further investigated.
-The obtained porous carbon material possesses a hierarchical porous structure with moderate micropores, favorable mesopores, interconnected macropores, a high SSA of 2161 m2 g−1 and a maximum oxygen-dopant content of 9.99%, enabling increase in the active materials utilization efficiency and wettability.
-Due to the synergistic effects of these features, the obtained porous carbon electrode used in a supercapacitor shows a high specific capacitance of 420 F g−1 at 0.5 A g−1, excellent rate performance with 75% capacitance retention at 20 A g−1, and good cycle stability with ∼96.1% retention even after 10,000 continuous charge–discharge cycles at 5 A g−1.
-Additionally, the assembled supercapacitor based on the porous carbon displays a moderate energy density of 20 W h kg−1.
+The controlled design and synthesis of porous carbons with anticipated microstructures and morphologies, and a high specific surface area (SSA) have been focused on for supercapacitor development.
+Here, hierarchical porous carbons (HPCs) with an interconnected three-dimensional morphology derived from a natural-based bacterial cellulose (BC) composite have been successfully prepared by thermally induced phase separation of poly(ethylene-co-vinyl alcohol) (EVOH) and subsequent carbonization/activation.
+The SSA and porous architectures can be controlled by fine-tuning the preparation conditions such as the precursor morphology and structure, activator dosage and activation temperature, and the relationships between the super-capacitive properties and the SSA and pore size distribution have been further investigated.
+The obtained porous carbon material possesses a hierarchical porous structure with moderate micropores, favorable mesopores, interconnected macropores, a high SSA of 2161 m2 g−1 and a maximum oxygen-dopant content of 9.99%, enabling an increase in the active materials utilization efficiency and wettability.
+Due to the synergistic effects of these features, the obtained porous carbon electrode used in a supercapacitor shows a high specific capacitance of 420 F g−1 at 0.5 A g−1, excellent rate performance with 75% capacitance retention at 20 A g−1, and good cycling stability with ∼96.1% retention even after 10 000 continuous charge–discharge cycles at 5 A g−1.
+Additionally, the assembled supercapacitor based on porous carbon displays a moderate energy density of 20 W h kg−1.
 The good electrochemical performance and facile effective synthesis of bio-derived carbon materials with tunable porous structures indicate promising applications in supercapacitors.